Skip to main content Skip to navigation

 Overview of Research

-Space Weather is a growing field of research due to our dependence on Satellite/Space Technologies.
-There are many different branches of space weather research due to the vast magnetic environment created by the solar wind and Earth field system known as the Magnetosphere - this PhD focuses on the Ionosphere, the lowermost region that boarders the atmosphere.
+Space Weather is a growing field of research due to our dependence on satellite/space technologies.
+There are many different branches of space weather research as a result of the vast magnetic environment created by the solar wind and Earth field system known as the Magnetosphere - this PhD focuses on the Ionosphere, the lowermost region that boarders the atmosphere.

-Data from the Jet Propulsion Laboratory (JPL) uses ground GNSS observations of Total Electron Content (TEC) with over 200 ground stations to compile 1 × 1 degree Global Ionospheric Maps (GIMs), produced every 15 minutes.
-These are available over 20 years (for ~2 solar cycles).
+My first research project focuses on Global Total Electron Content (TEC) maps from the Jet Propulsion Laboratory (JPL).
+This data set uses ground GNSS observations of TEC with over 200 ground stations to compile 1 × 1 degree Global Ionospheric Maps (GIMs), produced every 15 minutes.
+We analyse over 20 years of data (~2 solar cycles).

 For each map we look for High-Density Regions (HDRs) of TEC, defined as the level exceeded by the top 1% of TEC in the map, in geomagnetic coordinates.
 We use a tracking algorithm over consecutive timestamps to define a set of labelled space-time HDRs.
 This analysis detects, labels and tracks HDR origin, path, areas, TEC intensities and duration.
-Examples of this tracking algorithm can be seen below:
+Below shows animated GIFs of example HDRs between 31/10/2003 00:00:00 UTC and 01/11/2003 23:45:00 UTC to demonstrate the detection/tracking algorithm:

-Given a set of geomagnetic indices (Dst, Kp and/or F10.7) for some date-time, we can determine how long an HDR will last for and how their size/brightness is affected across its duration.
+Given a set of geomagnetic indices (Dst, Kp and/or F10.7) for some date-time, we can determine how long an HDR will last for and the subsequent dynamics as a result of latitude, season and geomagnetic activity.

 Publications